EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 1. Download this repository (Click "Code" button -> Download Zip, or alternately use git) and unzip it on your pc.
 Download the files in the Requirements section of this ReadMe.

 2. **On the Miku Miku Moving zip file, Right click -> Properties -> click on unblock.
-Do this to Lipsyncloid plugin zip file and VMDConverter zip file as well(this will keep windows from blocking things like the dlls).**
+Do this to Lipsyncloid plugin zip file, VMDConverter zip file and "VMD-Automatic-Lip-Synchronization" zip file as well(this will keep windows from blocking things like the dlls/scripts).**

 3. Unzip Miku Miku Moving and VMDConverter.
 In VMDConverter folder, copy "LipSynchloid_v021.dll" to "MikuMikuMoving64_v*\Plugins\\" folder.
 Then copy "VMDConverter.exe" from "\VMDConverter\\" to the "VMD-Automatic-Lip-Synchronization\VMDConverter\\" folder.